telerik/winforms-docs/controls/layoutcontrol/drag-and-drop/layoutcontroldragdropservice.md

 ---
 title: LayoutControlDragDropService
-page_title: LayoutControlDragDropService | RadLayoutControl
+page_title: LayoutControlDragDropService - WinForms LayoutControl
-description: RadLayoutControl allows you to add and arrange other controls in complex layouts.
+description: WinForms LayoutControl allows you to add and arrange other controls in complex layouts by using LayoutControlDragDropService.
 slug: winforms/layoutcontrol/layoutcontroldragdropservice
 tags: layoutcontrol
 published: True